onnx/onnx/community/readme.md

 * Decide how and when official releases of ONNX artifacts are made and what they include.
 * Declare releases when quality/feature/other requirements are met.
 * Control access to, establish processes regarding, and provide a final escalation path for any ONNX  repository, which currently includes all repositories under the ONNX GitHub organizations
 * Control and delegate access to and establish  processes regarding other project resources/assets, including artifact repositories, build and test infrastructure, web sites and their domains, blogs, social-media accounts, etc.
 * Define any certification process.
 * Manage the ONNX brand, all outbound Marketing, and any associated budget.
 * Make decisions by majority vote if consensus cannot be reached.

 #### Structure

 The Steering Committee consists of 5 individuals.
-No single company/organization may have more than 1 representative.
+No single Member Company may have more than 1 representative.
 Members serve 2 year terms.
 In order to ensure continuity, terms will be staggered.

 The Steering Committee will decide on and publish an election process within 3 months of formalizing this organizational structure.
 This will cover voting eligibility, eligibility for candidacy, election process and schedule.
 During this time period, the Steering Committee will also establish SIGs and Working Groups.

-The starting composition will be individuals from Microsoft, Facebook, Amazon, and 2 other companies, who have been picked by the three founding members based on the following contribution criteria of code contributions, Gitter activity, and GitHub issues resolved.
+The starting composition will be individuals from Microsoft, Facebook, Amazon, and 2 other Member Companies, who have been picked by the three founding members based on the following contribution criteria of code contributions, Gitter activity, and GitHub issues resolved.
 These two companies are X and Y. As part of the initial governance formation bootstrapping, Microsoft, Facebook, and Amazon representatives will have 2 year terms and the other two representatives will have 1 year terms.

 After the initial term of each Steering Committee representative is completed, their seat will be open for any contributor in the community to be elected into the seat via a community vote.
-Only contributors may vote, but would be restricted to one vote per company/organization.
-Therefore, if a company had three contributors in good standing, the three contributors would have to select who would vote on their behalf.
+Only contributors may vote, but would be restricted to one vote per Member Company.
+Therefore, if a Member Company had three contributors in good standing, the three contributors would have to select who would vote on their behalf.

 If a member of the Steering Committee changes companies, by default they retain and may continue on with the role.
 However, should their company/organization ask this person to resign from the role, new elections will be held.
-If the employment change results in a single company having more than one member, then one of them must resign, and new elections also held.
+If the employment change results in a single Member Company having more than one representative, then one of them must resign, and new elections are held.

 ### SIG - Special Interest Groups